ReshmiMehta14/British-Airways-Virtual-Internship-Data-Science-/README.md

 # British-Airways-Virtual-Internship-Data-Science-

+**Description:**
+This project involves **sentiment analysis** of customer reviews using web scraping and **predicting customer buying behavior** with machine learning models.
+It focuses on **data cleaning, exploratory analysis, and model development**, providing hands-on experience with airline industry data.

 This repository contains the essential project files and resources for your journey through the British Airways Data Science Virtual Internship, offered in collaboration with Forage.

 ## Overview